11 Steps to Start Your Own Delivery Business: A Practical Guide

 Step 10.
 Get a delivery management system

-- Automatically creating optimized delivery routes with accurate ETAs
+- Automatically create optimized delivery routes with accurate ETAs.

-- Dispatching routes directly to driver’s mobile phones
+- Dispatch routes directly to driver’s mobile phones.

-- Enabling drivers to easily capture photo and signature proof of delivery
+- Capture photo and signature proof of delivery.

-- Automatically sending notifications to your customers so they know when to expect their deliveries
+- Automatically send notifications to your customers so they know when to expect their deliveries.

 Once all your preparations are finished, it's time to hire a team and start delivering.
 Use job boards or local recruitment agencies to find qualified candidates that have the skills and experience you need for your business.
 Once you've hired your team, provide them with proper training and set expectations upfront so everyone is on the same page.